-- Board independence. - Nonprofit who is the sole member of the for-profit GP/MM is not also the sole manager of the forprofit GP/MM. - Nonprofit organization using an address for their for-profit GP/MM entity or for their own, that is same as a for-profit entity. - Organizational recordings for the Nonprofit organization or the GP/MM that the Nonprofit is the sole member, manager, or shareholder of, done by employees or attorneys employed by of a forprofit developer or affiliates thereof.
+- Board independence. - Nonprofit who is the sole member of the for-profit GP/MM is not also the sole manager of the for-profit GP/MM. - Nonprofit organization using an address for their for-profit GP/MM entity or for their own, that is same as a for-profit entity. - Organizational recordings for the Nonprofit organization or the GP/MM that the Nonprofit is the sole member, manager, or shareholder of, done by employees or attorneys employed by of a forprofit developer or affiliates thereof.

 - 5. The Nonprofit and/or parent Nonprofit organization shall have, as one of its tax-exempt purposes, the fostering of low-income housing and shall have been so engaged for the two years prior to the Application submission date.
 The Applicant shall demonstrate that the Nonprofit's programs include a low-income housing component that previously placed Federal Housing Tax Credit Units in service.
 Consistent with Rev. Proc.
 96-32, 1996-1 C.B.
 717, the Applicant shall explain how the Nonprofit is pursuing a charitable purpose by fostering low-income housing. - 6.
 The Nonprofit shall be an Owner Representative, either directly as a General Partner or through a wholly owned subsidiary as defined in IRC Section 42(h)(5)(d)(i) and (ii) throughout the Compliance Period.
-If there are two or more Owner Representatives, each much be Nonprofit, but only one must meet the requirements of Section 1.2 A 5 above.
+If there are two or more Owner Representatives, each must be Nonprofit, but only one must meet the requirements of Section 1.2 A 5 above.
 The Nonprofit shall materially participate in the development and operation of the Project throughout the Compliance Period.
 Nonprofit material participation is defined in IRC Section 469(h) and Treasury Regulation 1.469-5T. - 7.
 The Nonprofit shall materially participate in the development and operation of the Project throughout the Compliance Period.
 Nonprofit material participation is defined in IRC Section 469(h) and Treasury Regulation 1.469-5T. - 8.
 The Nonprofit shall have a minimum of one paid employee. - 9.
-The Nonprofit shall receive no less than 50% of the combined total of the Developer and Consultant Fee - C. Rural Set-Aside.
-IFA will award at least \$1,600,000 in Tax Credits to Applications in Rural counties.
-Refer to Appendix A QCT's, DDA's and Rural Counties. - D. General Set-Aside.
+The Nonprofit shall receive no less than 50% of the combined total of the Developer and Consultant Fee - C. Preservation Set-Aside.
+The set-aside shall receive no more than \$1,500,000 of all available Tax Credits.
+Eligible Projects shall be existing affordable properties where more than fifty (50%) percent of the Units are currently income-restricted and rent restricted to households at or below sixty (60%) percent AMI by a LIHTC LURA. - D. Rural Set-Aside.
+IFA will award up to \$1,500,000 in Tax Credits to Applications in Rural counties.
+Refer to Appendix A QCT's, DDA's and Rural Counties. - E. General Set-Aside.
 IFA will award the remaining Tax Credits to Applications in a general competition.